stuskeer/Learning-Journal/Data Fundamentals/Data-Fundamentals-Notes.md

 - Examples of sources of Unstructured data: Audio, Social media, Images

 **Semi Structured** - Textual data files with a discernable pattern that allows them to be parsed easily.
 Examples include XMLs and JSONs.

+**Data policies** are formalised guidelines and procedures that govern how data is collected, managed, used, and protected within an organisation.

+**automated validation tools** help organisations identify anomalies and inconsistencies in their data.
+Benefits include - Real-time anaomaly detection, Proactive quality assurance, timely corrections.

+**Data profiling** involves examining the structure, content, and quality characteristics of data to identify errors, inconsistencies, and patterns contributing to data quality issues.

+**Data lineage** the lifecycle of data, encompassing its origin, usage, and movement over time.

+**Unique identifiers (UIDs)** are codes or numbers assigned to individual data records to distinguish them from others, think PK in table.

+**Universally Unique Identifiers (UUIDs)** are standardised and globally unique across different systems.

+### Data Testing Methodologies

+**Horizontal testing** is a fundamental data quality testing methodology that focuses on ensuring data consistency and integrity across multiple data sources.

+**Historical analysis** plays a vital role in data quality management by enabling organisations to track changes in data quality over time.

+**Rule-based testing** is an essential component of data quality assurance, involving the validation of data against predefined rules or criteria.

+**Statistical testing** techniques help assess the reliability and quality of datasets by detecting deviations from expected patterns or distributions.